ericbutz/developer-portal/app/guides/receive-money/add-funding-source.md

   .then(res => res.body.token); // => 'lr0Ax1zwIpeXXt8sJDiVXjPbwEeGO6QKFWBIaKvnFG0Sm2j7vL'
 ```

-Then, you’ll pass this single-use IAV token to the client-side of your application where it will be used in the JavaScript function dwolla.iav.start.
+Then, you’ll pass this single-use IAV token to the client-side of your application where it will be used in the JavaScript function dwolla.iav.start().
 This token will be used to authenticate the request asking Dwolla to render the IAV flow.
-Before calling this function you’ll want to include dwolla.js in the HEAD of your page.
+Before calling this function, you’ll want to include the dwolla.js library in the HEAD of your page.

 ```htmlnoselect
 <head>